 Peach and Blackberry variation:

-I’ve provided profiles based on using skim milk and only 1/2 cup of sugar.
+I’ve provided profiles based on using skim milk.
 All data is sourced from the Calorie King Australia website.

 Want to increase the protein hit?
-Add one scoop of your favourite 100% whey protein supplement, but stick with vanilla to get the best flavour in these muffins.
+Substitute 30 grams of your favourite 100% whey protein supplement for the same amount of almond flour, but stick with vanilla to get the best flavour in these muffins.
 You’ll be adding around another 2g of protein to each muffin.